shurrey/Blackboard-docsSite/standards/Caliper/getting-started/caliper-event-store-for-learn.md

 ---
 layout: post
 title: "Caliper Event Store in Learn"
-purple-text-title: "Configuring Caliper Event Store in Blackboard Learn"
 categories: Standards Caliper Getting Started
 id: standards-caliper-gs-caliper-events
 author: Scott Hurrey
 ---

+# Configuring Caliper Event Store in Blackboard Learn

 Blackboard Learn was the first Learning Management System to be certified for Caliper Learning Analytics.
 Caliper is an IMS Global standard that allows a